Below you’ll find an easy step-by-step tutorial for how to draw a Robot and a Robot Coloring Page. There are three fun options to choose from.

-What makes them so perfect for early elementary students, is their tendency to be based on very geometric shapes.
+Learning how to draw a robot is great for early elementary students as they tend to be based on very geometric shapes.
 A square head, rectangular body, and half circle hands are all familiar shapes and good ones to practice when in kinder or first grade or so.
 They make for a good solid start of a drawing, and are easy to decorate.
 You can even add in a little body proportion talk if you want, as in the arms need to be long enough to touch the legs, and so on.

 Use the Button below to Download a PDF Tutorial